mochi-hpc-experiments/platform-configurations/ANL/Polaris/README.md

 Polaris specified in the provided spack.yaml file.

 The GNU compiler can also be loaded in your normal terminal environment (outside of Spack) by running `module swap PrgEnv-nvphc PrgEnv-gnu`.
+It may also be necessary to run `module load cudatoolkit-standalone` once the PrgEnv modules have been swapped.

 Networking
 ----------